-Handwork Including emi

-Including embroidery, tatting, crocheting, etc.

-25 General Appearance .......Appropriate and up-to-date, artistic design, cleanliness, pressing stitch, appropriateness of stitch
+Points: 25 General Appearance Appropriate and up-to-date, artistic design, cleanliness,

+20 deneral appearance pressing

-60 Workmanship......Neatness of finish, fastening of threads Regularity of
+60 Workmanship Neatness of finish, fastening of threads Regularity of stitch, appropriateness of stitch

-15 Selection of Materials.....Colour, durability
+15 Selection of Materials Colour, durability

 Sewing

+• Points:

-20 First Impression......Fabric, findings, design, up-to-date style.
+20 First Impression Fabric, findings, design, up-to-date style.

-50 Presentation ......
-Finishing details judged from the outside of garment.
+50 Presentation

-30 Workmanship ......Judged from the inside of garment.
+Judged from the inside of garment.

-Knitting
+Knitting · 5

-Points
+Points:

-30 General Appearance ......Suitability of yarn, design, colour
+30 General Appearance Suitability of yarn, design, colour

-70 Workmanship ......Proportion and size, perfection of knitting finish.
+70 Workmanship Proportion and size, perfection of knitting finish.

-Rugs
+Rugs ·

-It is not considered necessary to line a rug.
+Ū It is not considered necessary to line a rug.

-The best finishes for hooked rugs are:
+The best finishes for hooked ru igs are:

-1) Bound
+1) Bound •

 2) The foundation hemmed back and covered with a taping.

-Points
+Points:

-40 Design and Colour ......Appropriate selection of design Colour scheme.
+40 Design and Colour Appropriate selection of design Colour scheme.

-60 Workmanship .......................Quality of work, regularity of stitch, braid, etc.
+60 Workmanship Quality of work, regularity of stitch, braid, etc.

-Handcrafts

-Points
+Handcra afts

+Points:

-40 Design & and Colour......Suitability of design to article, colour, proportion, harmony, balance, emphasis, rhythm.
+40 Design ∧ Colour Suitability of design to article, colour, proportion, harmony,

+0 balance, emphasis, rhythm.

 60 Workmanship

-Seniors' Exhibits
+Senior Exhibits

-Chairperson: Sharon Ballegeer Chairperson: Lise Seadon 204-793-6140
+Chairperson: Sam Seadon 204-807-1270 or 204-793-6140